dfjdejulio/Runner/EXTENDED_README.md

 and "synthesize" and later, *garbage collection*... back in *my* day, we allocated objects by hand *and we liked it*!
 But now instead of alloc and zones and stuff, I was supposed to use retain/release?
-And *then* they jettisonded GCC, and could add even more off-the-wall features, and got rid of retain/release, and we got a runtime with "Automatic Reference Counting" (ARC)... and don't even get me started on Clang-style "blocks".
+And *then* they jettisoned GCC, and could add even more off-the-wall features, and got rid of retain/release, and we got a runtime with "Automatic Reference Counting" (ARC)... and don't even get me started on Clang-style "blocks".